K - Type of primary keysV - Type of value changes@InterfaceStability.Evolving public interface KTable<K,V>

 non-windowed left equi join.

-The join is a primary key join with join attribute thisKTable.key == otherKTable.key
+The join is a primary key join with join attribute thisKTable.key == otherKTable.key.

-, all records from left KTable
+In contrast to inner-join, all records from left KTable will produce

 an output record (cf. below).

-that represents the current (i.e., processing time) result
+The result is an ever updating KTable that represents the current (i.e., processing time) result

 of the join.